-- Review the rules for claiming the Earned Income Credit and make sure that your child meets the four tests: the Relationship, Age, Residency and Joint Return tests, to qualify for EIC.
+- Review the rules for claiming EITC and make sure that your child meets the four tests: the relationship, age, residency and joint return tests, to qualify for EITC.
 Read more about the qualifying child rules.

-- Find out if you can claim the EIC if you don't have a qualifying child.
+- Find out if you can claim the EITC if you don't have a qualifying child.
 Find the rules for those without a qualifying child here.

 Why was my return selected for audit?

-While most returns are accepted as filed, some are selected for examination.
-The IRS examines (or audits) some federal tax returns to determine if income, expenses, and credits are being reported accurately.
-The IRS selects returns for examination using various methods which include random sampling, computerized screening, and comparison of information received by the IRS such as Forms W-2 and 1099.
+While we accept most returns as filed, we select some for examination.
+We examine (or audit) some federal tax returns to determine if income, expenses, and credits are being reported accurately.
+We select returns for examination using various methods including random sampling, computerized screening, and comparison of information we received such as Forms W-2 and 1099.
 Having your return selected for examination doesn't suggest that you made an error or were dishonest.

 No. You must be married to the child’s parent during the tax year in question to receive the earned income credit.